-The AMTA 2017 School Summit, February 23-24 in historic Boston, Massachusetts, features high quality educational programming designed to strengthen your school, your career and your students.
+The AMTA 2018 School Summit, February 15-16 in Fort Lauderdale, Florida, features high quality educational programming designed to strengthen your massage therapy school, your career and your students.

 Register now for the AMTA 2018 Schools Summit »

 Thanks to our speakers for bringing high quality content and discussion to the AMTA 2018 Schools Summit!
 Explore education sessions & programming »

 Winona Bontrager and Cynthia Ribeiro | Friday, February 16, 8:30-9:30 a.m.

 Winona Bontrager founded the Lancaster School of Massage in Pennsylvania in 1991.
 She teaches massage therapy and maintains a private practice.
 Winona is an AMTA past president and an AMTA Council of Schools past president.
 She graduated from the Florida School of Massage in 1986.

 Cynthia Ribeiro is the advanced program developer and an instructor at the National Holistic Institute.
 Her background is in physical education and surgical nursing, and she graduated from two massage school programs.
 She founded the Western Institute of Neuromuscular Massage Therapy, and was an honorary professor at the University of California-Irvine Medical School.
 She is an AMTA past president.

 Start the day off with an overview of this outstanding resource designed to give you the information you need to improve your school, address the needs of your students and respond to changes within the profession.
 You’ll engage in discussions with fellow attendees about how to use this report as soon as you return home!
 All summit attendees receive a complimentary copy of the resource.

 Teaching in the Fourth Wave: the Value of Learning from Failures

 Karen Guerin | Friday, February, 16, 9:45-11:45 a.m.